Members

 Prof. Tommaso Soave

-Prior to joining academia, Tommaso worked as a dispute settlement lawyer at the World Trade Organization and as an associate attorney at Sidley Austin LLP.
-He regularly serves as a consultant for intergovernmental and non-governmental organisations on matters of trade and investment law.
+Tommaso Soave is an associate professor of law at Central European University.
+His research focuses on international economic law, international dispute settlement, legal theory, and sociological approaches to global governance.
+Tommaso's first book, The Everyday Makers of International Law (CUP 2022), explores the socio-professional dynamics of the international legal community and assesses their impact on the rulings of international courts and tribunals.
+He has also published numerous papers in his areas of research, some of which have been mentioned in the bibliography of the International Court of Justice.
+Tommaso previously worked as a dispute settlement lawyer at the World Trade Organization and as an associate attorney at Sidley Austin LLP.
+He regularly serves as a consultant for intergovernmental and non-governmental organizations on matters of trade and investment law.
 Tommaso has earned degrees from the Graduate Institute of International and Development Studies, Harvard Law School, Sciences Po Paris, and the University of Turin, and has been called to the Bar of New York.

 Prof. Doron Teichman